aravind0815/financial-forecasting-anomaly-detection/README.md

 An end-to-end interactive dashboard that leverages **Python**, **SQL**, and **Streamlit** to analyze, forecast, and detect anomalies in time-series financial data.

+## 🧠 Problem It Solves
+In many businesses, financial planning and decision-making are reactive because key financial indicators—like revenue, expenses, profit margins, or customer churn—are often reviewed too late.
+This leads to missed opportunities, poor resource allocation, and undetected anomalies like fraudulent spikes or revenue drops.

+The problem is twofold:
+- Lack of forward-looking insights: Traditional reporting tools are great at telling you what has happened, but not what will happen.
+- Undetected anomalies in financial behavior can go unnoticed until quarterly reviews or audits.

+## ✅ How This Project Solves It
+This project builds an intelligent forecasting system that:
+- Uses SQL and Pandas to extract, clean, and structure historical financial data
+- Applies ARIMA and Prophet models to forecast future KPIs
+- Automatically flags anomalies in trends, helping businesses take corrective actions early
+- Provides a Streamlit dashboard for stakeholders to visualize forecasts and warnings in real time

+## 🎯 Example Use Cases
+- A CFO can spot next quarter’s likely revenue shortfall before it happens.
+- A finance team can detect unusually high expenses and investigate faster.
+- A founder can monitor business health daily and make confident decisions.

 ## 🚀 Project Highlights

 - 🔢 **Revenue & Profit KPIs**: Live key performance indicators computed from sales data.